Tilly-Pitt/PICTutorialCode/README.md

 # PICTutorialCode
-Reproducible code for a logistic-Weibull Prevalence Incidence Cure model
+Reproducible code for a logistic-Weibull Prevalence Incidence Cure model.
+The PIMCodeTutorial.Rmd runs the full code for a simulation study and aplied application to Diabetic Macular Oedema.
+PIMCode.R is the source code for the PIMixture package (https://dceg.cancer.gov/tools/analysis/pimixture).
+Please note for R version 4.5.1. line 3759 of the source code file PIMixture.R should be changed to 'if (inherits(mat2, "numeric")) {' .
+Other packages to download are at the top of PIMCodeTutorial.Rmd.